mariadb-corporation/skysql-api-cli/docs/md/skysqlcli_get_sizes.md

 ```
   -h, --help                  help for sizes
+  -l, --limit int             Number of records to return.
+Can be used for paginating results in conjuntion with offset. (default 100)
+  -o, --offset int            Number of records to skip when retrieved.
+Can be used for paginating results in conjunction with limit.
       --provider string       MariaDB SkySQL provider to query for machine sizes
       --service-type string   MariaDB SkySQL service-type to query for machine sizes (default "t")
       --tier string           MariaDB SkySQL tier to query for machine sizes